-A natural person
+A natural person R

-R

 Normal tax payable XXX

 Less: Primary, secondary and tertiary rebates - section 6 (XXX)

 Less: Medical scheme fees tax credit - section 6A (XXX)

 Less: Additional medical expenses tax credit - section 6B (XXX)

-Less: Rebate for foreign taxes - section 6quat(1) (XXX)
+Less: Rebate for foreign taxes - section 6 quat (1) (XXX)

 Normal tax payable XXX

 Any person other than a natural person

 Normal tax payable XXX

-Less: Rebate for foreign taxes - section 6quat(1) (XXX)
+Less: Rebate for foreign taxes - section 6 quat (1) (XXX)

 Normal tax payable XXX

-The sum of the rebates under sections 6, 6A, 6B and 6quat(1) could potentially exceed the amount of normal tax payable.11 To the extent that the sum of those rebates exceeds the normal tax payable, any excess is forfeited and is not refundable - see Examples 1 [part 2.4 (b) and (c)], 5 [parts (d), (e) and (f)] and 6 [parts (f) and (g)] in Annexure B. The excess may also not be carried forward to the immediately succeeding year of assessment for purposes of determining the normal tax payable in that year.
+The sum of the rebates under sections 6, 6A, 6B and 6quat(1) could potentially exceed the amount of normal tax payable.10 To the extent that the sum of those rebates exceeds the normal tax payable, any excess is forfeited and is not refundable - see Examples 1 [part 2.4 (b) and (c)], 5 [parts (d), (e) and (f)] and 6 [parts (f) and (g)] in Annexure B. The excess may also not be carried forward to the immediately succeeding year of assessment for purposes of determining the normal tax payable in that year.
 This outcome can be contrasted with the situation in which the amount of the qualifying foreign taxes exceeds the amount of the rebate determined under section 6quat(1A).
-Paragraph (ii) of the proviso to section 6quat(1B)(a) provides that certain excess foreign taxes proved to be payable may be carried forward to the immediately succeeding year of assessment to potentially qualify for set-off under paragraph (ii) of the proviso to section 6quat(1B)(a) in that year (see 5.8).
+Paragraph (ii) of the proviso to section 6quat(1B)(a) provides that certain excess foreign taxes proved to be payable may be carried forward to the immediately succeeding year of assessment to potentially qualify for a rebate under section 6quat(1) in that year (see 5.8).